shalivan/shalivan.github.io/_posts/PSY/0061-01-01-Narration.md

 - rules for world for all characters same
 - black and white reality is simple but .... ??

----
+bad
 - exposition - show story
 - character asking question

+---
-(book: the future of narrative in cyberspace)

-to show story:
+[//]: # (book: the future of narrative in cyberspace to show story: elevator pitches

-elevator pitches
 peer review:  https://youtu.be/Gsh-aYdFWws?t=1376
 Writing > Editing > Voiceovers, Localization > Cinematics
-'we are telling stories to not feel alone in universe ??? '
+'we are telling stories to not feel alone in universe ??? ' )